akhos09/vagrant-utilities/README.md

 See the [LICENSE](LICENSE) file for details.

-## Credits

-For the ongoing output function made by the user tokland, ty a lot mate :) [StackOverflow](https://stackoverflow.com/questions/4417546/constantly-print-subprocess-output-while-process-is-running)

 ## Development

 I'm planning to adding new features.
 An option to choose different Hypervisors (VMWare, HyperV, etc.), a repacker for VMs that you have, and a plugin manager.